Stories told through film that inspire action and change lives.

 How We Helped

 Working with their team, we decided to film "a day in the life of" reenactments with nine different children, at nine different Child Advocacy Centers throughout the state.
 From the eastern shores to the western mountains, we captured the experience of the child from the moment they enter the CAC until the moment they leave, detailing each step of the process.
 The process for each CAC is very similar, but each child, location, and surrounding area was different, allowing us to showcase regional efforts, while celebrating the state's diversity.
 The video on display is one of nine individual CAC videos that we produced in conjunction with the State Chapter video.
-The State Chapter video is currently being edited and will be ready for display in December 2018.
+Stay tuned for the launch of our new filmmaking page, where we will showcase the entire CACNC Series (January, 2019).